project-evolve-listserve/home/_questions/interest.md

 <p>what can a group of people with very very loose connections achieve?</p>-----
 <p>It's a whole new level of creativity, working in such a group of kinda like-minded people, who found eachother rather serendipidously but can create a wonderful project together.</p>-----
 <p>because it might be interesting</p>-----
-<p>I like it's potential to create something cool.
-I also like that the project has the ability to bring similar interesting people together.
-Aaaand I like how the project is a mechanism for learning about design thinking. </p>-----
 <p>I like design discussions centered around improving community and connection.
 We'll see where this goes, but I am expecting good conversation.</p>-----
 <p>I'm currently finishing my post grad study in interaction design.
 We use design thinking for most of our projects and listserver is such a good and simple idea, I would love to see the kind of experience we can create together.</p>-----
 <p>I'm not sure where it could lead, but trying something new and potentially being a part of building something great sounds exciting. </p>-----